Cobb–Eickelberg Seamount chain: 1. Axial Seamount

+2. Brown Bear Volcano

-With an age of 0.5-1.5 million years, Brown Bear Seamount is the second youngest seamount in the Cobb-Eickelberg chain.
+With an age of 0.5–1.5 million years, Brown Bear Seamount is the second youngest seamount in the Cobb-Eickelberg chain.
 It is northwest of Axial Seamount and connected by a small ridge.
 Due to its separation from the Juan de Fuca ridge, spreading has very little effect on Brown Bear, so it is not as geologically complex and is not studied in detail.
 It has a volcanic cone of width 5 km and rises approximately 1,000 meters from the ocean floor.
 The Brown Bear Seamount summit is at a depth of 1,400 meters.

 Geographically, the Brown Bear Seamount is separated into two areas, Northwestern and Southeastern, with distinct morphological features.
 This is thought to be caused by the influence of the mid ocean ridge extensional stress regime.
 The morphology of the western portion also suggests that it was formed before the hotspot interacted with the Juan de Fuca ridge.
 The northwestern section of Brown Bear is dominated by a large (5 km diameter) rounded volcanic cone structure.
 The southern portion extends south of 46.1 degrees North Latitude, and consists of relatively small (1–2 km diameter) volcanic cones.